 Alters, if agreed in advance, content to meet the recommendations of publisher

-Fractional edits are edits of a specific section of a manuscript, i.e. Chapters 1 – 5, for a specific writing art such as the opening hook for fiction or statement of purpose for non-fiction, or a complete manuscript look at chapter transitions.
-Fees are based on section length and the topic requested.
+Fractional edits are edits of a specific section of a manuscript, i.e. Chapters 1 – 5, for a specific writing art such as the opening hook for fiction or statement of purpose for non-fiction, a complete manuscript look at chapter transitions, transitions, etc.